Methods and Benchmarks¶

 Vacuum: By default we remove grid points below a given tolerance, including all negative values.
 The Henkelman group's code instead removes points with an absolute value below this tolerance.

-- Parallelization: As described above, we prefer to calculate pointers in
+we prefer to calculate pointers in

 parallel and assign basins with a